 What Is Entrepreneurship?

-In simple terms, it is the willingness to launch a new business venture.
 It is very important for the economic development of the expanding global marketplace.
 A person who undertakes entrepreneurship is called an entrepreneur.

 Majority of the people think that entrepreneurship has just one meaning.
 But there are different types of entrepreneurship as described below: